rajdeeprath/red5pro-automation-scripts/installer/README.md

 The script prompts to determine if a autostart service is required for the red5pro installation.
 If user accepts, The program creates a linux startup script for the current OS platform.
 This script helps red5pro start automatically with operating system.

-#### 2. INSTALL RED5PRO FROM ZIP
+#### 2. INSTALL RED5PRO FROM URL

-This option lets you install Red5pro from a pre downloaded zip.
-In case you have a older Red5pro that you wish to install or if you do not want to have the program download the latest red5pro for you.
+This option lets you install Red5pro from a arbitrary Red5 Pro server archive located anywhere on the internet or LAN.
+In case you have a custom version of Red5 Pro that you wish to install you shoudl use this option.
+The only thing to remember is that the archive format (folder level in the archives) should be compatible with the installer.

+> Basically the rule of the thumb is that your archive should extract to a single folder containi9ng all the Red5 Pro server files.

 The script checks the basic red5pro requirements as with the first option (INSTALL LATEST RED5PRO).
-Once requirements are met, it prompts you for the full absolute path of the red5pro zip file.
+Once requirements are met, it prompts you for the full qualified URL of the red5pro server archive (From S3 bucket or dropbox etc).

-__The archive should have been downloaded from red5pro.com.
-Using a archive from a different source will not work__

 The program extracts the archive file's content and copies the red5pro files into the install location.
 The rest of the process is exactly the same as for the first option (INSTALL LATEST RED5PRO).